The following activities are prohibited within Mammoth Cave National Park:

 When food is not being prepared or eaten, it must be stored inside a vehicle to prevent wildlife access to human food.
 Do not feed or play with wildlife.
 Wild animals that become dependent on human handouts may lose their ability to forage independently when campers disappear in the "off-season."

 To eliminate unpleasant odors and muddy campsites, catch your drain water in buckets and empty into toilets in the restrooms.

 Water hydrants are for collection of water to be used at your campsite.
 Washing dishes or clothing at water hydrants is prohibited.

 Obey the 15-mph speed limit and the stop signs in the campgrounds.
 Watch for children at play.

 Park all wheeled vehicles on asphalt pads.
-All vehicles must fit on asphalt; overflow parking located at Service Center adjacent to campground.
+All vehicles must fit on asphalt; overflow parking located at Camp Store adjacent to campground.

 Overnight camping is not permitted in parking lots, overlooks, or along roadsides in the park.

 Mini-bikes, mopeds, and motorcycles are permitted only on improved roads.

 Roller skates, rollerblades, skateboards, coasting vehicles, or similar devices are allowed only in the campground.